DAB0mB/git-streamer/README.md

 And create a new session:

-    $ gits --copy --open --salt 100
+    $ gits

-- **`--copy`** - copy the session URL to the clipboard so you can start sharing immediately.
+Once the session has been created, the browser will open, and the session URL will be copied to your clipboard so you can start sharing it with your colleagues.
+Git Streamer will also lookup for new updates, and if it detected any, it will update itself automatically.
-- **`--open`** - open the session URL in the browser.
-- **`--salt 100`** - create an extra secure session with a very long ID.

-You can also use the **`--allow-write`** option, which will give the participants the ability to edit your local files directly from the web editor.

-The CLI will update itself automatically with each run.
-You can use the **`--no-update`** option to disable that behavior, although not recommended.

-Alternatively, you can use the **`--force-update`** option, if for any reason, you would like to address the NPM registry regardless of your installed version.

-For help, use the **`--help`** option.
+For further help and launch options, type:

+    $ gits --help

 ## Security